SpaceIL: History

-By June 2017, the lander spacecraft was undergoing integration and testing, and in August 2017, Google Lunar XPrize announced an extension of the prize competition deadline to 31 March 2018, but the contest ended without a winner as no team launched before the deadline.
+By June 2017, the lander spacecraft was undergoing integration and testing, and in August 2017, Google Lunar XPrize announced an extension of the prize competition deadline to 31 March 2018, but the contest ended without a winner when no team launched before the deadline.
 Nevertheless, SpaceIL continued development and fabrication.

 In November 2017, SpaceIL announced that they needed US$30 million to finish the project.
-Morris Kahn resigned from chairing the board, and promised $10M if the organization could raise the additional $20M.
+Morris Kahn resigned as the board chair, and promised $10M if the organization could raise the additional $20M.
 The amount required was produced by a few major donors.
 According to Israel Aerospace Industries, the project had cost approximately US$100 million.

-By January 2019, testing was complete and the spacecraft was delivered to Cape Canaveral, Florida in preparation for launch on a SpaceX Falcon 9 launch vehicle.
+By January 2019, testing was complete and the spacecraft was delivered to Cape Canaveral, Florida for launch on a SpaceX Falcon 9 rocket.
 The mission was successfully launched on 22 February 2019.

-The current CEO is Ido Anteby, and the President of SpaceIL remains Morris Kahn.
+The CEO of SpaceIL is Ido Anteby, and the president remains Morris Kahn.

-On 11 April 2019, when its main engine malfunctioned during descent, the lander crashed on the Moon's surface.
-Though the mission ultimately failed, Israel was the seventh country to have a spacecraft orbit the Moon.
+On 11 April 2019, its main engine malfunctioned during descent, and the lander crashed on the Moon's surface.
+Though the mission failed, Israel was the seventh country to have a spacecraft orbit the Moon.

 Founders and supporters

-The cofounders of the team were Yariv Bash, former electronics and computer engineer in the Interdisciplinary Center in Herzliya, and currently Flytrex CEO; Kfir Damari, a Computer Networking lecturer and entrepreneur; and Yonatan Winetraub, formerly a satellite systems engineer at Israel Aerospace Industries and currently a biophysics PhD candidate at Stanford University.
+The cofounders of the team were Yariv Bash, former electronics and computer engineer in the Interdisciplinary Center in Herzliya, and Flytrex CEO; Kfir Damari, a Computer Networking lecturer and entrepreneur; and Yonatan Winetraub, formerly a satellite systems engineer at Israel Aerospace Industries and a biophysics PhD candidate at Stanford University.
 Morris Kahn is the chairman of the public board and donated US$27 million to the project.

 The team has technical support from the Israel Space Agency (ISA), Israel Aerospace Industries, Rafael Systems and Elbit Systems.
 SpaceIL is also supported by educational institutions, including the Technion, Tel Aviv University, Weizmann Institute of Science and Ben-Gurion University of the Negev.
-SpaceIL has over 200 members, 95% of them are volunteers.
+SpaceIL has over 200 members, 95% of them volunteers.
 The founders of the team stated that if they had won the competition, the money would have been donated to educational purposes.